Laurel Hill Creek

-Laurel Hill Creek is a 39.9 mi tributary of the Casselman River in Somerset County, Pennsylvania, in the United States.
+Laurel Hill Creek is a 39.9 mi tributary of the Casselman River that is located in Somerset County, Pennsylvania, in the United States.
 It is part of the Youghiogheny River watershed, flowing to the Monongahela River, the Ohio River, and ultimately the Mississippi River.

-Laurel Hill Creek is responsible for draining 126 square miles of the 576 square miles drained by the Casselman River.
+It is responsible for draining 126 square miles of the 576 square miles drained by the Casselman River.

+Geography

 Laurel Hill Creek drains the east slope of Laurel Hill in the Laurel Highlands and flows to the appropriately named community of Confluence, where it joins the Casselman River a few yards above the Youghiogheny.
-Laurel Hill Creek begins in Jefferson Township, with tributaries such as Crab Run, Clear Run, Shanks Run, Shafer Run, Moore Run, Kooser Run, Gross Run, Crise Run, Buck Run, and Jones Mill Run joining its stream.
-It then flows through Middlecreek Township, with tributaries such as Allen Creek, Garys Run, Blue Hole Creek, Cole Run, Showman Run, Fall Creek, and Lost Creek joining it.
+It begins in Jefferson Township, with tributaries such as Crab Run, Clear Run, Shanks Run, Shafer Run, Moore Run, Kooser Run, Gross Run, Crise Run, Buck Run, and Jones Mill Run joining its stream, and then flows through Middlecreek Township, with tributaries such as Allen Creek, Garys Run, Blue Hole Creek, Cole Run, Showman Run, Fall Creek, and Lost Creek joining it.

 The creek continues through Upper Turkeyfoot Township, with tributaries such as Green King Run / Whipkey Run, Mud Lick Run / Mose King Run, and Sandy Run adding to its flow.
 Laurel Hill Creek finally passes through Lower Turkeyfoot Township, with tributaries such as Cranberry Glade Run, May Run, and Licking Run joining it before it enters the Casselman River in Confluence, just before the Casselman River flows into the Youghiogheny River.

 Laurel Hill Creek was listed at #7 on American Rivers' "Most Endangered Rivers" list for 2009.